THEVAPERSGUIDE

 Over-the-Counter Whitening Products

-For mild surface staining, these accessible options can help:
+For mild surface staining, these work:

 • Whitening toothpaste with gentle abrasives and peroxide for gradual improvement